 7. LifeStraw Family 1.0 Water Purifier

-All you need to do is pour the water in the top of the unit and watch it come out at the bottom, 99.99% clear of viruses, bacteria, parasites and protozoa that most frequently dwell in water.
+All you need to do is pour the water in the top of the unit and watch it come out at the bottom, 99.99% clear of viruses, bacteria, parasites, and protozoa that most frequently dwell in the water.

 The unit uses a gravity filter that works fast and can filter up to 3.17 gallons (12 liters) of water in one hour.